0x131315/emeritux/README.md

-# emeritux.sh
+# emeritux.sh.

-A Bash script to build Enlightenment 23 GIT on Linux Mint 19.1 Tessa
+A Bash script to build and install Enlightenment 23 GIT on Linux Mint 19.1 Tessa
 (support for 32-bit and 64-bit architectures).

 ## **Get started**